Arriving in London can be overwhelming, use this day to explore and get your bearings.

 London’s been around since the Roman times, it is just full of history to learn.

 Just round the corner are the Churchill War Rooms.
-Where you can explore the former Prime Minister’s secret bunker and see his life and times at The Churchill Museum.
+You can explore the former Prime Minister’s secret bunker, hidden beneath the streets of Westminster where he ran World War 2.

 After eating a packed lunch in St James’ Park head to the Houses of Parliament and Big Ben for a photo opportunity on Westminster Bridge.

-The head down to Westminster Pier and catch a City Cruise down the River Thames.
-You and your kids are bound to learn loads about London from the fun commentary.
-Another great opportunity for photos.
+Then head down to Westminster Pier and catch a City Cruise down the River Thames.
+You and your kids are bound to learn loads about London from the fun commentary they have on board.
+This is another great opportunity for photos.
 Look out for HMS Belfast and the Globe Theatre.

 London has so many great markets to visit.